Hepatitis B vaccine

 How the vaccine is given

-Hepatitis B vaccine is given as an injection into the thigh if under 12 months of age, and into the top of the arm if over 12 months of age.
+Hepatitis B vaccine is given as an injection into the thigh if under 12 months of age, and into the top of the arm from 12 months of age.

 Interim clinical information and advice is available in the Global shortage of hepatitis B vaccine - update for Immunisations Providers and Health Care Workers